 - False alarms are known to occur due to water clouds causing reflections that appear fire-like when either the cloud is isolated (typically over a cool surface) or it is overlaid by broken ice clouds, in both cases giving the appearance of hot spots that may be labelled fires, typically in the High, Medium, and Low probability categories - this occurs most frequently at higher latitudes. - 2.
 False alarms occur for various solar power facilities at differing times of the day depending upon the orientation and number of solar panels or mirrors at the site.
 For GOES-17 these false alarms tend to recur on cloud-free days during the summer in the southwestern US. - 3.
-False alarms due to surface heterogeneity, such as bare ground surrounded by vegetated fields, power plant cooling lakes, urban areas that are not properly screened out, coastlines, and others, are known to occur and tend to recur in the same locations at certain times of year these most frequently manifest as low probability and processed fires. - 4.
+False alarms due to surface heterogeneity, such as bare ground surrounded by vegetated fields, power plant cooling lakes, flooded agricultural fields, urban areas that are not properly screened out, coastlines, and others, are known to occur and tend to recur in the same locations at certain times of year these most frequently manifest as low probability and processed fires. - 4.
 Performance is degraded for cold surfaces as open, bare ground can appear to be below the minimum threshold temperature used to distinguish clouds. - 5.
 While generally not noticeable except in the metadata mask, at night regions with warm, moist air can appear as large clusters of code 170 (no background temperature could be calculated).
 At times a large cluster of low possibility fires may result from this effect.
 Those false alarm fires will typically have no FRP assigned to them. - 6.
+During periods of peak focal plane heating disruptions are visible in the metadata mask, predominantly in the form of erroneous cloud detections. - 7.
+Focal plane heating has little impact on fire detections themselves, but has some degree of impact on the fire characteristics. - 8.
+Missing values occur randomly due to upstream L1b issues, typically in the form of rectangular blocks.

-Missing values occur randomly due to upstream L1b issues, typically in the form of rectangular blocks. - 7.
-We currently recommend using categories 10, 11, 30 and 31 for operational use.
-The other fire categories, which represent a lower confidence in fire detection, may produce a number of false alarms that make these classes appropriate to use only by users with high tolerance of false alarms.
+9. We currently recommend using categories 10, 11, 30 and 31 for operational use during daylight hours.
+The other fire categories, which represent a lower confidence in fire detection, may in some instances produce a number of false alarms that make these classes appropriate to use only by users with high tolerance of false alarms.
 For details see the discussion of the various fire categories above.